Arun-KS96/OPENLANE-Workshop/README.md

   ![](/Figures/1.5.png)

 ### Prepare Design
-Now, we prepare our design.
+Now, we have to prepare our design.
 So, to prepare our design we used the command called as _prep_.
 It is used to make the file structure for our design.
-We also build a tag with the prep command shown below:
+We also build a tag with the _prep_ command shown below:

   ![](/Figures/1.6.png)